-TABLE 2-32 remove\device Options and Arguments
+TABLE 2-32 remove_device Options and Arguments

 Option/Argument Description -F Forces the hot-plug operation on one or more devices even if those devices are being used by the host (and are, therefore, busy).
 Caution- Removing devices that are in use will cause unpredictable results.
-Try to hot-plug normally (without -F) first, resorting to this option only when you are sure of the consequences of overriding normal hot-plug checks. enclosure The box_name of a Sun StorEdge A5000 IB or Sun Fire 880 SES that you assign with the luxadm enclosure_name subcommand.
+Try to hot-plug normally (without -F) first, resorting to this option only when you are sure of the consequences of overriding normal hot-plug checks. enclosure The box_name of a Sun StorEdge A5x00 IB or Sun Fire 880 SES that you assign with the luxadm enclosure_name subcommand.
 See "About Addressing a Disk or Disk Array" on page 3 for more information. dev The slot number of a specific disk in an enclosure.
-For a Sun StorEdge A5000 device this is $[, f]$ or $[, r]$ and the slot number; for a Sun Fire 880 device this is $[, g]$ and the slot number.
-See "About Addressing a Disk or Disk Array" on page 3 for more information. pathname The physical or logical path name of a Sun StorEdge A5000 array or individual disk, SPARCStorage Array, RSM controller (cn name), Sun Fire 880 individual disk or enclosure; or the WWN of a Sun Fire 880 disk or SES, or a Sun StorEdge A5000 IB or disk.
+For a Sun StorEdge A5x00 device this is $[,f]$ or $[,r]$ and the slot number; for a Sun Fire 880 device this is $[,s]$ and the slot number.
+See "About Addressing a Disk or Disk Array" on page 3 for more information. pathname The physical or logical path name of an individual disk in an array, or of a Sun StorEdge A5x00 array, SPARCStorage Array, or RSM controller (cn name).
+You can also specify the WWN of an individual Sun Fire 880 or Sun StorEdge A5x00 disk, or a Sun StorEdge A5x00 IB.